RobertMachamud/Milestone3/README.md

       5. As a frequent user, I want to improve or remove my own recipes.
       6. As a frequent user, I want to be able to change my profile data if - for example my email adress changes or I don't like my username anymore...etc.

+  - Administrator
+    1. As an administrator I want to be able to read, add, edit or delete food categories

 - Design